 If you have a standard account (non-enterprise), these permissions can be extended organization-wide or at the project level.
 Enterprise accounts have the option to extend these permissions at the department level.

 These admins can perform all editor tasks.
-They can also make surveys and reports visible to the public, send emails and text messages, and create social media campaigns.
+They can also make surveys and reports visible to the public, send emails and text messages, generate custom links and create social media campaigns.
 They cannot add/remove administrators.

 Admins at this level have their respective organizational rights extended to all departments, lists, topics, and projects in the organization.
 This doesn't preclude higher privileges at the department or project level - i.e. is common to see an administrator with "View" rights at the organizational level and "Administrator" rights for a specific department.